fmu2/3d_photo_stylization/README.md

 cd ..
 ```

 Images from the COCO2014 training split are resized to 448 x 448 and converted into LDIs following the aforementioned steps.
-Each LDI (or 3D point cloud) contains approximately 300K points.
-We use 80000 LDIs for training and the remaining for validation.
+Each LDI (equivalently 3D point cloud) contains approximately 300K points.
+We use 80K LDIs for training and the remaining for validation.
 The raw WikiArt images are extremely large.
 We down-sample them to 512 x 512 and keep the original training and validation splits.

 - Recommended folder structure
 ```